apache/samza/docs/startup/preview/index.md

 * The leader monitors the list of all the active participants.
 * Whenever the list of the participants changes, the leader will generate a new JobModel for the current participants.
 * The new JobModel will be pushed to a common storage.
 The default implementation uses ZooKeeper for this purpose.
 * Participants are notified that the new JobModel is available.
-Notification is done through the coordination services, e.g. Zookeeper.
+Notification is done through the coordination services, e.g. ZooKeeper.
 * The participants will stop processing, apply the new JobModel, and then resume processing.

 The following diagram shows the relationships of the coordinators in the ZooKeeper coordination service implementation.